syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Form Fields.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add new section to the document
+'Adds new section to the document

 Dim section As IWSection = document.AddSection()

-'Add new paragraph to the section
+'Adds new paragraph to the section

 Dim paragraph As WParagraph = TryCast(section.AddParagraph(), WParagraph)

 paragraph.AppendText("Gender" & vbTab)

-'Append new Checkbox
+'Appends new Checkbox

 Dim checkbox As WCheckBox = paragraph.AppendCheckBox()

 checkbox.Checked = False

-'Set Checkbox size
+'Sets Checkbox size

 checkbox.CheckBoxSize = 10

 checkbox.CalculateOnExit = True

-'Set help text
+'Sets help text

 checkbox.Help = "Help text"